cchitsiang/awesome-stars/topics.md

 - [AuroraEditor/AuroraEditor](https://github.com/AuroraEditor/AuroraEditor) - AuroraEditor is a IDE built by the community, for the community, and written in Swift for the best native performance and feel for macOS.
 - [dimatill/graphql-shield](https://github.com/dimatill/graphql-shield) - 🛡 A GraphQL tool to ease the creation of permission layer.
 - [wasp-lang/wasp](https://github.com/wasp-lang/wasp) - The fastest way to develop full-stack web apps with React & Node.js.
+- [answerdev/answer](https://github.com/answerdev/answer) - A Q&A platform software for teams at any scales.
+Whether it’s a community forum, help center, or knowledge management platform, you can always count on Answer.
 - [sharkdp/fd](https://github.com/sharkdp/fd) - A simple, fast and user-friendly alternative to 'find'
 - [surrealdb/surrealdb](https://github.com/surrealdb/surrealdb) - A scalable, distributed, collaborative, document-graph database, for the realtime web
 - [alura/techguide](https://github.com/alura/techguide) - TechGuide main repository with the code that guides your tech career!